MayarAlaa/Life-At-ITI/README.md

 I'll be studying web development and business intelligence from October 2019 to the end of June 2020 inshaAllah.**

+# Week 9 : Our first project
+We're done with the advanced SQL course and we're assigned our first project to be delivered in two weeks.
+I'm excited and afraid.
+We had an exam in OOP .I think I did better in this exam  compared to the C exam.
+I'm still not good at JS.
+One important thing I learned is that I should read the lecture on the same day after going home, otherwise the info will evaporate.

 # Week 8 :
 It was a very tiring week.
 I was really exhausted.
 I want to be good at JavaScript.